 If you take two tests and get a marks out of a maximum b in the first and c marks out of d in the second, does the mediant (a+c)/(b+d)lie between the results for the two tests separately.

-the two angles at the centre subtended by the arcs created by the intersections of the secants and the circle are 50 and 120 degrees.
+Find the missing angle between the two secants to the circle when the two angles at the centre subtended by the arcs created by the intersections of the secants and the circle are 50 and 120 degrees.

 When number pyramids have a sequence on the bottom layer, some interesting patterns emerge...

 Use algebra to reason why 16 and 32 are impossible to create as the sum of consecutive numbers.